MrXlVii/crypto_project/README.md

                     -Methods:
                         a. init(self, data) - constructor
-                        b. rotate(self) - moves the Rotor one position
+                        b. rotate(self) - moves the Rotor one position *Core.py*
-                        c. setStart(self, position) - sets the starting position for each rotor *Core.py*
                     -Central hub for the logic of the Enigma Machine, in charge of encrypt/decrypt as well as rotor settings
                     -Methods: